-Finally, the Gitzo Series 1 Traveler is a great option to round out this ultimate list of the best lightweight tripod solutions.
+The Gitzo Series 1 Traveler is another great option in this ultimate list of the best lightweight tripod solutions.

 The minimal design is also a pleasure to use.
 You won't find a thousand other functions like the Peak Design Travel Tripod or travel tripods from 3 Legged Thing.
 But, that's exactly why many professional photographers turn to Gitzo.
 Simplicity is key here, and it gets the job done.

 Of course, the light weight in the central column and the leg sections mean photographers miss out on a little extra stability and load capacity that the Manfrotto BeFree GT offers.
 The design is also not as packable as other travel tripods with a similar maximum load.

 Best for: professional photographers who need the lightest travel tripod possible